Tutorial ~ Make your own Stickers (using blank envelope labels)

 DECORATE

 • If that looks a bit scary, just make your stickers by hand.
-Simply print a sheet of plain Bible verses (as if they were addresses)… OR… simply write them in.
+Simply print a sheet of Bible verses as if they were addresses on your envelope labels… OR… simply write them in.
 Know calligraphy?
 Fabulous!
 Try that.

-• Add your child’s name: I have also done personalised sticker pages for each of my sponsored children with their name on it, or alternate cells with Bible verses and their name, e.g. Jesus loves Estefany; Estefany; Loved by God; Chosen One; God loved Estefany and chose her for His own.
+• Add your child’s name.
+I have done personalised sticker pages for each of my sponsored children with their name on it, or alternate cells with Bible verses and their name, e.g. Jesus loves Estefany; Estefany; God loved Estefany and chose her for His own; Loved by God; Chosen One; etc.

 *